bh90210/SimpleDBW/README.md

 }
 ```

 The library uses lifecycle-extensions.
-In order for the database to work you have to include the dependacy in your module's build.gradle.
+So you have to also include this dependacy.
 ```
 dependencies {
    implementation "androidx.lifecycle:lifecycle-extensions:2.0.0"